nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Getting list for revision : `review`

 Displays the flash cards of all the words to be reviewed that day
-* The review command will present flash cards selected by Flash Lingo based on your level, utilizing the Leitner system.
+* The review command will present flash cards selected by Flashlingo based on your level, utilizing the Leitner system.
 * If you wish to view all your saved flash cards without the [Leitner system's](https://en.wikipedia.org/wiki/Leitner_system#) selection criteria, please use the `list` command.

 [Command Format](#commands): `review ...`

 Output:

 ![img.png](images/ReviewSuccess.png)

-**Note:**
+**Note**
-* The message `0 flash card(s) listed!` occurs when:
+* The message `0 flashcards listed!` occurs when:
     * There are no flash cards scheduled for today's review.